get543/linux-beginner-guide/README.md

 Config to download video from youtube
 Selected for the best 1080p60 video

+# `flatpak-install.sh`
+Install flatpak for all distros.
+If your distro's not listed, it should problably installed by default

 # `Ultimate Guide For Beginner Linux User.md`
 - To troubleshoot problem that I face while trying to use linux for daily driver
 - Also contain tips and tricks to try